Shot

 1. Back Foot Drive.
 The ball goes to the front sector off side.
 Before the reception, the batsman makes the so-called “trigger movement”: a small step back, the elbow goes high up, the bat is deployed strictly vertically along the line of the ball.

 3. Square Cut.
-It is considered an ideal weapon against the insufficiently accurate feed.
-The ball is directed to the central part of the off side zone: the supporting leg is behind, the elbow is aligned parallel to the pitch, the bat continues the line of the arm.
-The player’s task is to receive the ball as late as possible so that the fielders do not guess the direction of the subsequent rebound.
+It is regarded as an appropriate weapon against inadequately precise feed.
+The supporting leg is positioned behind the ball, the elbow is oriented parallel to the pitch, and the bat continues the line of the arm.
+The ball is guided to the middle section of the off side zone.
+It is the responsibility of the player to receive the ball as late as possible so that the fielders do not have to speculate about the path that the rebound will take after it has been received.

-4. Pull shot.
-Another tricky hit that is nevertheless quite effective even against fast bowlers.
-The supporting leg is behind, the bat is directed horizontally forward, and the body is turned slightly to the left, allowing to redirect the ball to the leg side effectively.
+4. Pull cricket shot.
+Another stroke that is more difficult to hit, yet it is still fairly effective even when used against quick bowlers.
+One of the supporting legs is positioned behind the other, the bat is positioned horizontally, and the torso is turned slightly to the left.
+This configuration makes it possible to efficiently redirect the ball to the leg side.

 5. Hook Shot.
-Practically no different from the previous one, but in this case, the bit is raised to the shoulder level to reflect the “high” feed.
+This cricket shot is practically no different from the previous one, but in this case, the bat is raised to shoulder level to accommodate the “high” feed.
 The weight is carried back, the arms are extended, the body is extended, the other leg can be lifted off the ground.
-As in the case of the pull Shot, the additional acceleration is given to the ball primarily by turning the batsman’s torso.
+As in the case of the pull shot, the additional acceleration is given to the ball primarily by turning the batsman’s torso.

 7. Uppercut.
 One of the “young” shots, which is more often used in the limited-overs format.
 The ball goes up over the off side; for the best effect, the player rests on the back foot, swinging the bat horizontally, just above the shoulders, with a slope towards the off side.

-Interestingly: ramp shot and switch hit are new punches used relatively rarely, especially in test cricket.
+Interestingly, the ramp cricket shot and switch hit are new punches used relatively rarely, especially in test cricket.
 So, the first is considered quite dangerous because, throwing the ball over himself, the batsman risks hitting the head.
 Correct execution of the second, i.e. switch hit, requires a mirrored change of position, which many players find uncomfortable.

 Nisha Bhavani